-I'm kind of early morning person but I had to stay in caused the weather seem harsh to me!
-Samarkand was even cooler than Bukhara and we had experienced snow falls yesterday.
+I'm kind of an early morning person but I had to stay in because the weather seemed harsh to me!
+Samarkand was even cooler than Bukhara and we had experienced snowfalls yesterday.

-I've more than 80 pictures for this entry of the first day in Samarkand.
-We only had barely a full day today in Samarkand and early tomorrow morning we will be going to Chimgan.
-Even though today's trip start at 10 in the morning, we had visited most of the main attractions and then finished the day shopping at Siyob Bazaar.
+I have taken more than 80 pictures for this entry about the first day in Samarkand.
+Today in Samarkand, we barely had a full day, and we will be going to Chimgan early tomorrow morning.
+Even though today's trip started at 10 in the morning, we had visited most of the main attractions and then finished the day shopping at Siyob Bazaar.

-After the breakfast, we went outside as we saw several others were playing on the ground.
-Snow starts to fall again, yes, we were so excited since it was our first.
-Mr Ilham said that this weather condition is the best as the snow is not heavy.
-It was at peak of the winter season in mid January.
+After the breakfast, we went outside, as we saw several others were playing on the ground.
+Snow starts to fall again; yes, we were so excited since it was our first.
+Mr. Ilham said that this weather condition is the best, as the snow is not heavy.
+It was at the peak of the winter season in mid-January.

-Picture on left : Nu'man @ Amir Timur Mausoleum
+Picture on left: Nu'man at Amir Timur Mausoleum

-First stopped was the Gur-e-Amir Mausoleum, the conqueror of Asian, also known as Tamerlane.
-Apart from the Tamerlane's tomb, his sons Shah Rukh and Miran Shah as well as his grandsons Ulugh Beg and Muhammad Sultan also buried here.
-The complex built in early of 14th century also comprising of a madrasa and a khanaka, the gathering place for the sufis.
+The first stop was the Gur-e-Amir Mausoleum, the conqueror of Asia, also known as Tamerlane.
+Apart from Tamerlane's tomb, his sons Shah Rukh and Miran Shah, as well as his grandsons Ulugh Beg and Muhammad Sultan, are also buried here.
+The complex, built in the early 14th century, also comprises a madrasa and a khanaka, the gathering place for the Sufis.
 Enough said!
-Let's the pictures do the talking
+Let the pictures do the talking

 Gur-e-Amir from the distant